SaraMur-poli/TechnoEra/README.md

     - To create a subject use: "./Script/subjects"
 13. Open the login.html file
 14. On the bottom part of Visual click on "go live" and use "Admin1" and "12345678" to enter as an Admin and there you'll be able to navigate

+## Process
+Our web was created in about 1 month and a half, we used git as our version control software.
+Worked separately and in different branches dividing our work equally.
+Overall, it was a great process, we learned a lot.

+### Built with
+We built the web using HTML, CSS and JS.
+We used Visual as our workspace and git to control changes of the web

+## Authors
+Luna Garcia and Sara Murillo